marcoshsq/The_Self-taught_Data_Scientist/README.md

 -->

-## Referências
+## References

 Sources consulted for the construction of this curriculum.

-- [OSSU Data Science](https://github.com/ossu/data-science#introduction-to-data-science) - A OSSU é uma galera que oferece faculdades para graduação em tech de graça, eles tem uma galera especialista que monta os currículos e coloca os links de onde você consegue estudar aqueles temas de graça, é uma faculdade EAD de graça, que você estuda no seu tempo, é basicamente isso aqui, só que esse repositório é mais personalizado, mas recomendo muito a OSSU, e qualquer um que tente democratizar a educação.
+- [OSSU Data Science](https://github.com/ossu/data-science#introduction-to-data-science) - OSSU offers a free, open-source curriculum in data science, perfect for those looking to study technology in a self-paced and flexible manner.
+I highly recommend OSSU and any initiative that aims to democratize education.

-- [AI Expert Roadmap](https://i.am.ai/roadmap/#data-science-roadmap) - Novamente, um roteiro para se tornar um especialista em IA, por uma galera que entende de IA.
+- [AI Expert Roadmap](https://i.am.ai/roadmap/#data-science-roadmap) - A detailed roadmap to becoming an AI expert, developed by specialists in the field.

-- [Python Developer](https://roadmap.sh/python) - O Roadmap SH é uma plataforma que oferece trilhas de aprendizagem em diversas áreas e ferramentas de tecnologia.
-Esse link é para o roadmap de Python, mas eles tem muitos outros.
+- [Python Developer](https://roadmap.sh/python) - Roadmap SH provides comprehensive learning paths across various technology areas and tools.
+This link directs to the Python roadmap, but they offer many other paths.

-- [PostgreSQL](https://roadmap.sh/postgresql-dba) - Roadmap de PostgreSQL para DBA do Roadmap SH.
+- [PostgreSQL](https://roadmap.sh/postgresql-dba) - PostgreSQL Database Administrator roadmap, also from Roadmap SH, outlining a specific learning path for professionals in the field.

-- [Curso de Estatística da USP](https://uspdigital.usp.br/jupiterweb/listarGradeCurricular?codcg=55&codcur=55070&codhab=4&tipo=V) - Bacharel em Estatística pela Universidade de São Paulo, que utilizei para guiar alguns dos cursos que escolhi aqui, mas principalmente para escolher os livros.
+- [USP Statistics Course](https://uspdigital.usp.br/jupiterweb/listarGradeCurricular?codcg=55&codcur=55070&codhab=4&tipo=V) - Curriculum for the Bachelor's Degree in Statistics at the University of São Paulo, used to guide the selection of courses and books in this list.

 ##